AlexandreBobis/Moonshot-Project/Documents/project.md

 # I Need Help

-My Moonshot Project is called ***`I Need Help`***. <br>
+My Moonshot Project is called ***`I Need Help`***.

 ![-](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

+### Description

-Description: It is a wearable device designed to monitor the health and wellbeing of elderly people.
+It is a wearable device designed to monitor the health and wellbeing of elderly people.
 Equipped with sensors that can detect falls, changes in activity levels, and other indicators that may suggest the person needs assistance, this device can help caregivers and emergency services respond quickly in the event of an emergency.

 ![-](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-Features:
+### Features

 - Fall detection
 - Activity tracking